Fleench/GroqChat/README.md

 - `/save <name>` save the current chat
 - `/load <name>` load a saved chat
 - `/chats` browse chat history starting with a list of subdirectories
+- `/prompt new <name>` create a reusable prompt
+- `/prompt use <name>` send a saved prompt as your message
+- `/prompt list` list saved prompts
+- `/summary` generate a summary of the current conversation